WuBingzheng/primitive_fixed_point_decimal/README.md

 fee-rate type.
 This also makes the operations very fast.

-However, the `*` and `/` operations accept operand with different types and precisions.
-Certainly we need to multiply between balance type and fee-rate type.
+However, the `*` and `/` operations accept operand with different types and precisions, and allow the result's precision specified.
+Certainly we need to multiply between balance type and fee-rate type and get fee type.

+See the examples below for more details.

 ## Specify Precision